MontelioneLab/AISAR/README.md

 ### Input files:
    - NMRdata (input to run RPF)
-   - RCI1.csv (from RCI webserver, need to edit..., the sequence should match with input sequence for ESmodels)
+   - RCI1.csv (from RCI webserver, the sequence was edited to match with merged sequence from ESmodels)

 ### Scripts:
  - runSCC.py: calulate SCC scores for all models, and write to file scc.sc